By the end of this chapter, you will be able to:

 Attending professional conferences is also a good way to learn more about competencies and network with individuals who are using the competencies.
 There are large, national conferences such as the SCRA’s Biennial Conferences that are held every other year.
 There are also regional conferences that are smaller and provide better opportunities to meet community psychologists and learn more about their work and how they apply the competencies.

 Finally, look for online training opportunities as well.
 There are free online courses offered through Coursera; online training through professional associations; and opportunities through private organizations, such as The Evaluator’s Institute.
 There are often online certifications available through various universities.
 For example, Michigan State University offers an online Program Evaluation Certification.
 The Community Tool Box, which was developed by a group of community psychologists, offers a large amount of information and resources to develop the Community Psychology practice competencies.

 You can also read The Community Psychologist to learn about recent research, practice, and programs developed by community psychologists.
-There are specific issues of The Community Psychologist that deal with competencies in the Spring and Fall 2010 issues of the Community Psychologist (The Joint Council of Education and Community Practitioner) that are about building competency for collaboration with citizens and communities and group processes.
+There are specific issues of The Community Psychologist that deal with competencies.
+The Spring and Fall 2010 issues of the Community Psychologist (The Joint Council of Education and Community Practitioner column) are about building competency for collaboration with citizens and communities and group processes.
 Also, the Spring 2011 column is about building and competence and the Spring 2013 column is about policy analysis, development, and advocacy.
 There is also The Community Psychology website, where you can learn much more about the field.